Misterbabou/gptwol/README.md

 - Check if IP and MAC provided are valid
 - cron job to wake up device
 - Check if Cron provided is valid
+- Search on cumputer Name, MAC or IP

 ## Special configuration you can change